cert-manager/website/content/en/docs/_index.md

 ![High level overview diagram explaining cert-manager architecture](/images/high-level-overview.svg)

-This is the full technical documentation for the project, and should be used as a source of references when seeking help with the project.
+This website provides the full technical documentation for the project, and can be used as a reference; if you feel that there's anything missing, please let us know or [raise a PR](https://github.com/cert-manager/website/pulls) to add it.